nineties/planck/spec/typesystem.rst

 there is no run-time overhead.
 Functions, variables and constants which has global linkage is explicitly typed and the information is used for link time type checking.

-PlanckIR's type system is designed by strongly referring to Rust's type system.
+Planck's type system is designed by strongly referring to Rust's type system.
 It has a feature of **ownership**, **borrowing**, **reference** and **lifetime**.
 In addition to it the type system also has **effects**.

 Ownership
 =========

-Every value in PlanckVM has a variable that is called its **owner** and there is only one owner at a time.
+Every value has a variable that is called its **owner** and there is only one owner at a time.
 When the **lifetime** of the owner ends, the value will automatically be dropped.

 Types